-As a result of these changes, in AC 2020-2021 the target was met.
-In AC 2020-2021, the target was 100% candidates achieved the required scores for state certification.
-The goal was met with 100% of the candidates earning scores that met or exceeded the state required scores and national averages.
+Analysis: In AC 2021-2022 the target was met.
+In AC 2021-2022 (n=16), the target was for 100% of candidates to achieve the required scores for state certification.
+The goal was met with 100% of the candidates earning scores that met or exceeded the state-required scores and national averages.
 In addition, average scores increased on the PLT (#5622) and Elementary Education Multiple Subjects Social Studies (#5004) and Science (#5005) tests.

-In AC 2020-2021, 100% of candidates met the target.
-Candidate scores ranged from 161 - 178 with a mean score of 171 on the PLT.
+In AC 2021-2022, 100% of candidates met the target.
+Candidate scores ranged from 157 to 184 with a mean score of 166.9 on the PLT.
 The candidates' mean score surpassed the national median average of 166.
-Previously the Elementary Content test combined all content tests for one overall score; however, in September of 2017, the Elementary Content Knowledge test changed to Elementary Multiple Subjects.

-Candidates are now required to achieve passing scores on each individual content test

-(Reading/ELA, Mathematics, Science and Social Studies) in order to meet the state requirements for certification.
+However, the candidates PLT average did change from a 171 in AC 2020-2021 to 166.9 in AC 2021-2022.
+The Elementary Content Knowledge test changed in 2017 to Elementary Multiple Subjects.
+Candidates are required to achieve passing scores on each individual content test (Reading/ELA, Mathematics, Science, and Social Studies) in order to meet the state requirements for certification.
 100% of candidates taking this test met or exceeded the qualifying scores on each subtest.

-TABLE 2: Candidate scores
+Candidate scores: